A Guide to Edible Flowers

 This is a slightly larger plant that would do best in a garden or allotment and has so many benefit besides being edible.
 The pretty blue flowers change colour once they are pollenated by bees, which absolutely adore the nectar.
 The flowers themselves should be lifted off the back slightly furry stalks and can then be sprinkled over salads.
 They tend to wilt quite quickly (as you can see from this photo) so best to pick and then immediately use.

 This is just the start but gives you plenty to play with.
 I’ll be lots more botanical bakes and edible flower recipes and guides with you, so in the meantime let me know if there is anything you would like to learn more about and I’ll try to share!
+As a starter, take a look at my pressed flower pasta recipe here, so beautiful!

 PIN IT FOR LATER